VladimirMarkelov/ttdl/README.md

 - `any` - select records that have at least one value (`--project any` - records that belong any project)

 Any item can be a full name or a pattern to match as it is described in the [previous section](#free-cli-arguments).

+It is possible to exclude todos that contain given projects or contexts from the output.
+Minus sign `-` marks items to exclude:

+`ttdl list --project projA --context "any,-ctxB"` - list all todos that belong to project `projA` and have any context except `ctxB`.

 #### Filter by date